In search of convexity: diagonals and numerical ranges: Final remarks

 Suppose on the contrary that $x \neq 0.$ Then

 but $(0,0)\notin \|x\|^2_{\mathbb C^2} \cdot W(T_1,T_2)$ in view of Example \ref{e}, a contradiction.
 Hence $(0,0)\notin \mD_{{\rm const}}(S_1,S_2)$. \end{example}

 \begin{remark} The pair of operators $(S_1,S_2)$ in the previous example can be identified with the triple of selfadjoint operators $(\Re S_1,\Im S_1, S_2)$.
-Thus the example shows that Theorem \ref{FanT} is not true even for triples of selfadjoint operators (in spite of the fact that the joint numerical range of any triple of selfadjoint operators on a space of dimension at least $3$ is convex). \end{remark}
+Thus the example shows that Theorem \ref{FanT} is not true even for triples of selfadjoint operators (in spite of the fact that the joint numerical range of any triple of selfadjoint operators on a Hilbert space of dimension at least $3$ is convex, see e.g. \cite[Theorem 1]{Feintuch} and \cite[Theorem 5.4]{gutkin}). \end{remark}

 Naturally, given $T \in B(H)$ with $\dim H=N$, $1\le N\le\infty$, one may attempt to study the convexity of the set $\mathcal D (\mathcal T)$ of all diagonals of $T,$ i.e., the convexity of the subset of $\ell^\infty$ given by